Mols railway station

+The station used to be an intermediate stop of the former S4 circle line (rerouted in December 2023) on the Ziegelbrücke–Sargans line.

 Layout and connections

 Mols had a 171 m island platform with two tracks (Nos.
 1–2).
 Bus Sarganserland Werdenberg operates bus services from the station to Walenstadt and Flums.
 Schiffsbetrieb Walensee operates ferries on the Walensee from a ferry dock adjacent to the former station.